Table of contents

 Parameter Type Description Default (Linux) Default (Windows)

-SCANBESTEFFORT BOOL The scan should be performed on the "best effort" basis; that is, all (security critical) flags that allow a VSA to scan an object should be activated, such as SCANALLFILES and SCANEXTRACT, but also internal flags.
+SCANBESTEFFORT BOOL The scan should be performed on the best effort basis; that is, all security critical flags that allow a VSA to scan an object should be activated, such as SCANALLFILES and SCANEXTRACT, but also internal flags.
 Details about exactly which flags these are can be stored in the certification. (not set) (not set)

 SCANALLFILES BOOL Scans for all files regardless of their file extension. disabled disabled

 SCANEXTENSIONS CHAR List of the file extensions for which the VSA should scan.
-Only files with the configured extensions will be checked.
+Only files with the configured extensions are checked.
 Other extensions are blocked.
 Wildcards can also be used here to search for patterns. * stands for this location and following and ? stands for only this character.
 For example, exe;com;do?;ht* => `*` means to scan all files. null ""

 SCANEXTRACT BOOL Archives or compressed objects are to be unpacked enabled enabled